 "I'm sorry, the office is closed.
 Can I take your name and number?
 Someone will call you back."

 This phrase is an absolute conversion killer in the restoration industry.
 It signals to the caller that the company is *not* actually a 24/7 emergency service, despite what their website claims.
 It forces the caller back into a state of uncertainty.
-To protect their property, the caller will secure a secondary option, effectively turning a guaranteed, exclusive lead into a highly competitive race to the driveway.
+To protect their property, the caller will secure a secondary option, effectively turning a likely, exclusive lead into a highly competitive race to the driveway.

 True 24/7 capability requires systemic infrastructure capable of projecting competence, urgency, and dedicated focus.
 It requires an intake process that validates the emergency, captures the critical data (source of water, category of water, square footage affected), and explicitly confirms that a mitigation crew is being dispatched.